KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 - Sign claims and attestations with the authentication keys
 - Encrypting messages with the encryption keys

-Take a look at our [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md) if you want to learn more about DIDs and the difference between their light and full versions.

 ## Generate Keys

 Similar to the attester, the claimer must set up the DID keys.